 Measure to the nearest tenth of a foot.

-Measure to the nearest tenth of a foot above mean sea level.
+Calculate to the nearest tenth of a foot above mean sea level.

-Samples shall be filtered with the exception of wastewater samples.
+Samples shall be filtered.
 If field filtering is not feasible, samples shall be collected in unpreserved containers and submitted to the laboratory within 24 hours with a request (on the chain-of-custody form) to immediately filter then preserve the sample.

 REPORTING

 Dischargers in all tiers shall submit Compliance Letters and Annual Reports.
-Tier 4 Dischargers shall also submit Quarterly Reports.
-Tier 3 Dischargers required to conduct semi-annual groundwater monitoring shall submit Semi-annual Reports twice a year that contain only the sections specified.
+Tier 4 Dischargers shall also submit Semi-annual Reports twice a year.

-A Compliance Letter shall be submitted any month in which a violation occurs and it shall also serve as the transmittal letter accompanying each monitoring report.
+A Compliance Letter shall be submitted any month in which a violation occurs.
+Additionally, the Compliance Letter shall serve as the transmittal letter accompanying each monitoring report.
 Standalone Compliance Letters are due by the first day of the second month after the monitoring period.
 For example, a Compliance Letter for January is due on March 1.

-Dischargers shall report all groundwater monitoring results in Quarterly Reports or Semi annual Reports, which are due by the first day of the second month after the reporting period.
-The fourth quarter and second semi-annual monitoring results may be incorporated into the Annual Report instead of submitted as standalone reports.
+Semi-annual Reports are due by the first day of the second month after the reporting period.
+For example, the first Semi-annual Report is due on August 1.
+The second semi-annual monitoring results may be incorporated into the Annual Report instead of submitted as a standalone report.
+All groundwater monitoring reports shall be prepared by or under the supervision of a qualified California Registered Civil Engineer or Geologist.

 All monitoring results for the reporting year shall be reported in the Annual Report, which is due by April 1 after the reporting year.
-For example, the annual monitoring report for reporting year 2020 is due on April 1, 2021.
+For example, the Annual Report for reporting year 2021 is due on April 1, 2022.
+An abbreviated Annual Report format is provided for Tier 1 Dischargers in the Annual Reports (Tier 1 Only) section of this Reporting category.

-The reporting schedules are summarized in Tables G-1 through G-4.
+The reporting periods and reporting schedules are summarized in Table G-1.

 Table G-1.
-Compliance Letter Reporting Schedule (All Tiers)
+Reporting Schedule (All Tiers)